Board of Trustees

 The Government of Ontario appointed Don Wilkinson to OPTrust’s Board of Trustees in July 2017.
-Mr. Wilkinson brings over 30 years of public accounting experience providing assurance and advisory services to Canada’s largest pension funds, institutional investors, telecommunications, and real estate companies.
+Don brings over 30 years of public accounting experience providing assurance and advisory services to Canada’s largest pension funds, institutional investors, telecommunications, and real estate companies.

 Standing Committees of the Board

 - The Audit, Finance and Risk Committee (AFRC) monitors the budget and provides oversight in the areas of financial reporting, tax compliance, audits, internal controls, corporate insurance, information technology (digital), data management, regulatory compliance and enterprise risk management.